Identifiable victim effect: Implications

-Public policy
+Public policy and politics

 Healthcare

 The identifiable victim effect may also influence healthcare, both at the individual and national level.
 On the individual level, doctors are more likely to recommend expensive, but potentially life-saving, treatments to an individual patient rather than to a group of patients.
 This effect is not limited to medical professionals, as laymen demonstrate this same bias towards providing more expensive treatments for individual patients.
 On the national level, the American people are far more likely to contribute to an expensive treatment to save the life of one person rather than spend much smaller amounts on preventative measures that could save the lives of thousands per year.
 A function of American individualism, this nationwide bias towards expensive treatments is still prevalent today.